-[Brief intermission: You know, I’m writing about this case because these lien issues impact a lot of people.
-This matters to people who are really suffering and really deserve justice which is money damages in our judicial system.
+At the center of this tragedy sits an oblivious twelve-year-old girl who lives – peacefully, I pray – in Taylorsville, North Carolina.
+Because of medical malpractice during delivery by a doctor who had a history of drug abuse, and surrendered his North Carolina medical license, she has severe mental retardation and suffers from a seizure disorder.
+She is deaf, blind, unable to sit, walk, crawl, or talk.[Brief intermission: You know, I’m writing about this case because these lien issues impact many people.
+This matters to people who are suffering and really deserve justice, which is money damages in our judicial system.
 And I can’t tell you how often I drive by the most horrific facts in a case, digging for some teachable point on the collateral source rule, without giving it much thought.
 I like myself 15% less than I otherwise would because of this, but what choice do we have?
 Become immersed in every case that we read and put ourselves in the shoes of everyone suffering?
 But, this one today just gets me and I’m finding myself imagining being in the shoes of every single person in this tragedy.]